(A) The following standard is mandatory:

 (1) Admission to detention and release shall be pursuant to and in accordance with the laws of arrest and / or in accordance to a court order.

 (2) Written policy, procedure, and practice that newly admitted children receive written orientation materials and/or translation in their own language if they have limited English proficiency.
 When a literacy problem exists, a staff member shall assist the child in understanding the material.
 Completion of orientation is documented by a statement signed and dated by the child.

 (1) Written policy and procedure require that all admitted children, except those excluded for security or safety reasons, join a general population not later than three hours after admission.

-(2) Written policy and procedure for admission to detention shall be developed by the appropriate authority as designated by the Revised Code.
-Such statement shall include but not be limited to:
+(2) Written policy and procedure for admission to detention shall be developed and shall include but not be limited to:

 (a) Criteria for determining whether to release or to detain juveniles; and who will make this decision.